 Linseed oil is available in raw or boiled form.
 Raw linseed oil helps wood retain moisture to prevent checking, cracking, and shrinking.
-Boiled linseed can be added to oil based paints to speed film drying and hardness.
+Boiled linseed oil can be added to oil-based paints to speed film drying and hardness.

-Brush Cleaner is a water-rinsable milder solvent for removing paint, shellac, varnish etc from natural and nylon paint brushes.
+Brush Cleaner is a milder, water-rinsable solvent.
+It removes paint, shellac, varnish, etc. from natural and nylon paint brushes.